rohitadhikari0212/fuzzer/README.md

 3. Filters: Optionally, filter results based on specific HTTP status codes using the `-f` option.
 4. Proxy Configuration: If necessary, specify a proxy server for requests using the `-p` option.
 5. Output Format: Choose the desired output format (original, JSON, or HTML) with the `-o` option.
+6. Method Option: Using the `-m` can help to change the request method.
-6. Run FUZZER: Execute the script to initiate the fuzzing process and analyze the results.
+7. Run FUZZER: Execute the script to initiate the fuzzing process and analyze the results.

 FUZZER empowers users with a powerful yet straightforward tool to enhance the security posture of web applications by efficiently identifying and addressing potential vulnerabilities.